Stop! Who would cross the Bridge of Death must answer me these questions three, ‘ere the other side he see.

 When play begins:

-breadth of the land in search of knights who would join him in his
+the land in search of knights who would join him in his court at Camelot.

-court at Camelot.
-After repressing a bloody peasant, dismembering
+After repressing a bloody peasant, dismembering an invincible Black

-disheartened King Arthur.
-The ferocity of the French taunting took
+castle utterly disheartened King Arthur.
+The ferocity of the French

-him completely by surprise.[paragraph break]Please press SPACE to
+taunting took him completely by surprise.[paragraph break]Please press

 wait for the SPACE key;

-Robin rode north where he bravely ran away from the dreaded Three-
+individually.
+Sir Robin rode north where he bravely ran away from the

-Headed Knight.
-Sir Galahad was rescued from almost certain temptation
+dreaded Three-Headed Knight.
+Sir Galahad was rescued from almost certain

-at the hands of the sisters of the Castle Anthrax.
-Sir Lancelot,
+temptation at the hands of the sisters of the Castle Anthrax.
+Sir

-having saved Sir Galahad, continued his search by single-handedly
+Lancelot, having saved Sir Galahad, continued his search by single-

-a vital clue from the old man from Scene 24.
-He learned of Tim the
+discovered a vital clue from the old man from Scene 24.
+He learned of Tim

-Enchanter, the Cave of Caerbannog, the Gorge of Eternal Peril, and
+the Enchanter, the Cave of Caerbannog, the Gorge of Eternal Peril, and the

-the Bridge of Death.
-To continue the quest, Arthur was forced to
+Bridge of Death.
+To continue the quest, Arthur was forced to say 'Ni' to

 wait for the SPACE key;

-Many knights were defeated by the rabbit who guards the entrance to
+Enchanter.
+Many knights were defeated by the rabbit who guards the

-the Cave of Caerbannog, but Arthur proved finally victorious after
+entrance to the Cave of Caerbannog, but Arthur proved finally victorious

-final resting place of the Grail.[paragraph break]Now, having escaped
+resting place of the Grail.[paragraph break]Now, having escaped the

-the attack of the Legendary Black Beast of Arrrghhh, Arthur and his
+attack of the Legendary Black Beast of Arrrghhh, Arthur and his remaining

 pause the game.